Are You Paying for the Promise of a Job?

 - There is never a video interview or phone call

-- You notice vague job descriptions or role requirements
+- You notice vague job descriptions

 - The interview process seems too easy

 - Your role requires you to “enroll new recruits”

 - They dangle work-from-home jobs with flexible hours